pramatias/groq_test/README.md

 }

 ```
-User's prompt is in messages -> content
+User's prompt is in: messages -> content

 ## Example Response